 - Prerequisite: French 140 (or its equivalent) or exemption from the language requirement in French

-This is a third-year-level French course designed to help students become autonomous learners of the language.
+The Take-Away Course is a third-year-level course designed to help students become autonomous learners of the language.
 It also gives them the tools to continue to learn the language independently in the future.
-Through the writing of a travelogue, potentially turned into an ebook, and a close partnership with the local independent movie theater, the students will gain the maximum benefit from their time in France.
-While the course touches on some grammar review, its main emphasis is on colloquial French.
-Class meets four days a week for a total of six hours a week.
+Through the writing of a "carnet de voyage", the reading of Georges Perec's work as well as more contemporary writers', the listening of Marie Richeux's Polaroïds and a close partnership with the local independent movie theater, the students learn to decipher their new environment and become active participants in their linguistic and cultural learning process.

 Tours de France: French History Seen through the Prism of Tours

 - Fulfills Sector Requirement II: History & Tradition

-This course will introduce students to key chapters of French history from the Gallo-Roman period to WWII.
+This course will introduce students to key chapters of French history from the Gallo-Roman period to World War II.
 As "lieux de mémoire" which witnessed and still bear the traces of a rich and eventful past, the streets and monuments of Tours will guide our steps through this historical voyage.
 The major chapters of the historical narrative will focus on the Middle Ages, the Renaissance, and World War II, periods that are clearly visible in the cityscape of Tours and its surroundings.
 Class will include regular outings to historical sites.
 This course may also be taken for 300-level credit (additional work required).
 Class meets four days a week for a total of six hours a week.

 Contemporary France through the Media